Burial or Cremation

 Earth burial

-In the greater Wellington region there are ten active public cemeteries:
+In the greater Wellington region there are eleven active public cemeteries:

 Karori Cemetery – Wellington (burials available only in existing family plots)